alexandrumuntenas/pingu/docs/Modules/suggestions.md

 // Set the channel where newly created suggestions are sent /suggestions setchannel channel: <TextChannel>

-// Set the cooldown for suggestions creation /suggestions setcooldown cooldown: <Integer>

 ```

 ## Commands to handle suggestions